Los Angeles bids for the Summer Olympics: Negotiations with the IOC

 The ban on public funding for the Olympics was further guaranteed by Proposition N, a ballot question which amended the Los Angeles city charter to prohibit the use of municipal funds as part of the Games.
 Proposition N was passed on November 7, 1978, with 73 percent of the vote.
-The organization of the 1984 Summer Olympics was subsequently turned over to the Los Angeles Olympic Organizing Committee, which in 1979 chose Peter Ueberroth as its president, who ultimately became the face of the Games' organization.
+The bidding committee of the 1984 Summer Olympics was subsequently turned over to the Los Angeles Olympic Organizing Committee, which in 1979 chose Peter Ueberroth as its president, who ultimately became the face of the Games' organization.

 2004

 On June 18, 1985, less than a year after Los Angeles successfully hosted the 1984 Summer Olympics, SCCOG announced that it would pursue a long-term bid to host the 2004 Summer Olympics.
 SCCOG president John C. Argue, who had participated in the negotiations to get the 1984 Games, reasoned that Athens was likely to get the centennial Olympics in 1996 and Beijing was already considered the front-runner for 2000.
 However, the 1996 Summer Olympics were actually awarded to Atlanta, forcing Los Angeles to delay its plans because it was unlikely that the U.S. would host three Summer Games in a 20-year span.